 The fundamentals of retirement saving have evolved from the “three-legged stool” model of pensions, personal savings, and Social Security.
 But Americans, by and large, haven’t adjusted with it.

 For instance, competitive and economic developments have prompted many companies to shift from defined-benefit retirement programs, like pensions, to defined-contribution programs, like 401(k) savings programs.
 But many workers don’t have access or fail to take advantage of such programs.
 And beyond that, many don’t build personal savings as well.
 Additionally, they over-estimate the support Social Security will provide.
+(Quiz: Know your Social Security essentials?)

 At the same time, the investment landscape has also changed.
 The market corrections of 2007 and 2008 had negative consequences for retirement plans dependent on equities.
 The low interest rate environment that followed also wasn’t beneficial for most traditional saving strategies.
+The economic downturn of the COVID-19 pandemic exacerbated the situation by forcing many to tap retirement savings to make up for lost job or business income.

 The combination of changing retirement fundamentals and market conditions means many of those approaching retirement don’t have the resources they planned on.